atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/relative-vs-absolute-change.md

 There is also some variation in how relative changes are reported.
 Here we have a 400% increase which is also the same as saying 5 times as much.
 This becomes more confusing when a relative change is negative.
 Something that is 5 times as small is an 80% decrease from the original amount.

 Relative changes on big numbers can appear less significant.
 This is because any absolute change in the number needs to be large to show a large relative change.
-Even when the absolute change may be large, if it occurs and a much larger number the relative change will be small.
+Even when the absolute change is large, if it is a change on a larger number the relative change can be small.
 Let’s say that the national deficit increased by 5%.
 This may seem small, but the actual increase or absolute change to the $20,000,000,000,000 budget is 1 trillion dollars.

 ![4 blocks as a 6.25% increase](/assets/images/misrepresenting-data/relVsAbsChange/relVsAbsChange_1.png)